-Legal fees journal entry isn’t a very different from the other expenses journal entries.
-It’s just that the name and nature of the expense is different.
-So, the accounting treatment is same.
+A legal fees journal entry isn’t very different from the other expense journal entries.
+It’s just that the name and nature of the expense are different.
+So, the accounting treatment is the same.

 Table of contents